OrienteerBAP/camel-orientdb/README.md

 ##Input

-***NOTE*** All first-level lists split to elements and OrientDBSQLQuery evals for EVERY element If you need process only one parametrized element, use Map, ODocument or List<List> with one element in
+***NOTE*** All first-level lists split to elements and OrientDBSQLQuery evals for EVERY element.
+If you need process only one parametrized element, use Map, ODocument or List<List> with one element in

 |Type|Transfer to query input as|Can be preloaded|
 |---|---|---|